Using the planning settings screen to configure how applications are costed and planned including ROI projections

 The weighting section is used to apply a multiplier to the base values set in the first section, based on the category the application falls into.

-The Complexity weighting will be applied to all effort in the base value table (except for testing)
+The Complexity weighting will be applied to all efforts in the base value table (except for testing)

 The Risk weighting will be applied to the effort assigned to testing in the base value table.